 So are we doomed to have a head full of obnoxious mental noise at all times?
 Well, the thinking may be there most of the time, but you don’t have to experience it as a problem.
 There are several strategies that can literally turn the busy mind itself into the object of high concentration.
+Many meditation traditions have some form of this practice, often called something like “taking the mind as the path.”
 The one we’ll look at here is called “flow and go.”

 The idea is to take the complex activity of the mind and reduce it to something that is easy and manageable to meditate upon.
 To do that, you track thinking as waves of mental activity, rather than as specific content.
 When any thought happens, you notice it arising, changing, and dying away.
 Beginning, middle, and end.
 Watching it arise and change is the “flow” part.
 Watching it wink out of existence is the “go” part.
 Go is short for “gone.”

 Observing the beginnings of thoughts is relatively easy.
 We do it all day long.
 Observing them as they change, flow, morph, transmogrify, and unspool is also relatively effortless.
 Following them all the way to the point where they wink out of existence is more of a challenge, because we typically direct our attention to new thoughts rather than watching old thoughts disappear.
 But in this technique, noticing the moment of vanishing is very important.